When you use the Ps, you’ll see rich, longer play scenarios.

 Teach your child how to braid using ribbons, yarn or doll hair.
 Yes, even boys – it’s great for fine motor skill development.

-Now your child is ready for mature, pretend play!
+Now your child is ready for mature, beauty salon pretend play!
 (The more children playing, the better the dialogue, rules, roles and interpersonal skill building.)

 + Write and Draw: